Sample menu:

 About the historic schools incorporated in the routes

 Cave Creek School was built in 1881 and consolidated in 1950.
 Many students rode horses, some rode donkeys or mules or walked barefooted to school during all kinds od weather.
-Saddles were store in the saddle shed, and the animals stayed in the schoolyard until school was dismissed.
+Saddles were stored in the saddle shed, and the animals stayed in the schoolyard until school was dismissed.
 For more information, click here.

 Willow City School was built in 1905 and consolidated in 1961.
 Some students brought lunch in half-pint jars with their names carved on the lids.
 At other schools students used lard or molasses buckets with a wire handle, white flour bags, or later even lunch boxes.
 For more information, click here.